[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 Affirmations are done alone in a room, by yourself.
 There’s no one around to judge you.
 No one to know if you fail.

-If I lacked the confidence to do something as simple as read a statement to myself in private, how the fuck did I plan on trying out in the real world?
+If I lacked the confidence to read a statement to myself in private, how would I gain the confidence to actually try out in the real world?

 I wish someone would’ve shook the shit out of me and screamed, “YOU’RE SUPPOSED TO FAIL!
 THAT MEANS YOU’RE ACTUALLY TRYING, ASSHOLE!”
 But no one did.